yvandermeer/django-environments/docs/readme.rst

 Compatibility with virtualenv
 -----------------------------

-Please note django-environments does not in any way depend on virtualenv, although it can be used together with virtualenv quite well.
+Please note |project| does not in any way depend on virtualenv, although it can be used together with virtualenv quite well.

-When using django-environments within a single virtualenv environment, you can switch between Django projects as often as you like.
+When using |project| within a single virtualenv environment, you can switch between Django projects as often as you like.
 If you use virtualenvwrapper, use ``bin/postactivate`` and ``bin/predeactivate`` for calling djenv and djexit respectively.